bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/07_4_P2SH_Computational_Puzzle_SHA-1_Collision.md

 ])
 tx.setInputScript(0, InputScriptP2SH)
 ```
 > In order to push data we should use OP_PUSHDATA
 > Here, regarding the length of the values, we should use OP_PUSHDATA2, followed by two bytes that contain the number of
 > bytes to be pushed onto the stack in little endian order.
 > Fortunately, BitcoinJS is taking care of that for us.
 > If you inspect `InputScriptP2SH`, you will see that the values are preceded by `4d4001`.
+> `4d` is the OP_PUSHDATA2 opcode, which states that the next two bytes contain the number of bytes to be pushed onto the stack in little endian order.
-> `4d` is the OP_PUSHDATA2 opcode
+> `0140` is 320 in decimal, which is the length of the values.

 We don't need to sign this transaction since the redeem script doesn't ask for a signature.